chrisbillson/NUnitRetry-ReqnrollPlugin/README.md

 ## "Why should I use that?"

 Flaky tests.
-This plugin is here to help you with tests,  which's reason for failure is an external dependency and the failure is transient, e.g:
+This plugin is here to help you with tests which occasionally fail due to transient issues which are outside your control, e.g:
  - HTTP request over the network
  - Database call that could deadlock, timeout etc...
  - random UI behaviors